Building community by celebrating the art and diversity of film.

 The Loft Cinema has been a mission-driven, membership-supported nonprofit arts organization since November 2002, serving the greater Tucson area and all of Southern Arizona.

-The Loft hosts an annual international film festival in the fall and a free children’s film festival every July.
+The Loft Cinema hosts an annual international film festival in the fall (the Loft Film Fest) and a free children’s film festival every July (the Loft Kids Fest).

-The Loft is a member-supported cinema, with more than 3000 memberships representing more than 5000 individuals.
-Since 2002, attendance at The Loft has more than tripled, with more than 168,000 people coming to films at the cinema in 2013.
+The Loft Cinema is a member-supported cinema, with more than 5,000 memberships representing more than 7,000 individuals.
+Since 2002, attendance at The Loft Cinema has more than quadrupled, with more than 235,000 people attending films at the cinema in 2018.

-Voted BEST OF TUCSON every year since 2003 by readers of the Tucson Weekly, The Loft Cinema has received several other awards, including Lumies from the Tucson Pima Arts Council for Emerging Arts Organization and Best Established Arts Organization.
+Voted Best of Tucson from 2003 – 2016 by readers of the Tucson Weekly, The Loft Cinema has received several other awards, including Lumies from the Tucson Pima Arts Council for Emerging Arts Organization and Best Established Arts Organization.
 The Loft Cinema was named a staff pick for Best Variety of Films in the 2017 Best Of Tucson.